Module 5: Applying the Criteria

 - Institutional Support

-Your member society may also have additional criteria covering minimum standards for the specific program discipline you will be evaluating.
+Your member society may also have additional criteria that cover minimum standards for the specific program discipline you will be evaluating.
 These are called “Program Criteria.”
-Note, there no longer is a Criterion 9, Program Criteria, in the General Criteria.

-- Problems with student advising, including ineffective or inconsistent advising and a lack of understanding of curricular requirements, especially if many options are available.
+- Lack of understanding of curricular requirements, especially if many options are available.

-- Ineffective monitoring, including no documentation of course substitutions or missing prerequisites.
+- No documentation of course substitutions or missing prerequisites.

-- Problems with transfer process, including no documentation on acceptability of transfer credits.
+- No documentation on acceptability of transfer credits.

 Program Educational Objectives